bernhardAxonIvy/doc/source/engine-guide/integration/cluster/container.rst

 4. It stores your new image (``your-company/your-project``) in a `Docker Registry <https://hub.docker.com/_/registry>`_.

-Then, you can start your |ivy-engine| Cluster using your new container image (``your-company/your-project``).
+Then, you can start your Axon Ivy Engine Cluster using your new container image (``your-company/your-project``).

-A simple Dockerfile that bundles the |ivy-engine|, your projects and your configuration files in its own container image looks as follows:
+A simple Dockerfile that bundles the Axon Ivy Engine, your projects and your configuration files in its own container image looks as follows:

 .. code-block:: Dockerfile